-For purposes of the employment agreements, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board; (3) failure to attempt in good faith to perform his or her duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board; (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his or her duties under the executive's employment agreement, which in either case has a material adverse effect on us; (6) material breach of his or her agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment to a place that increases the executive's one-way commute by more than 50 miles; or (4) our material breach of any material provision of the employment agreements.
+For purposes of the employment agreements, "cause" generally means the occurrence of any of the following events, conditions or actions with respect to the executive: (1) willful misconduct that is demonstrably and materially injurious to our reputation, financial condition, or business relationships; (2) failure to attempt in good faith to follow the legal written direction of our Board; (3) failure to attempt in good faith to perform his or her duties (other than any such failure resulting from incapacity due to physical or mental illness) after receiving a written demand for substantial performance from our Board; (4) conviction of, indictment for, or a plea of guilty or nolo contendere to, a felony or any crime involving dishonesty, fraud or moral turpitude; (5) dishonesty with regard to us or in the performance of his or her duties under the executive's employment agreement, which in either case has a material adverse effect on us; (6) material breach of his or her agreement unless corrected within ten days of written notification of such breach from us; or (7) failure to comply in any material respect with our policies and/or procedures, unless corrected within 10 days of written notification to the executive of such breach.
+"Good reason" under the employment agreements generally means the following events, conditions or actions taken by us with respect to the executive without the executive's written consent: (1) a material reduction in base salary; (2) a material reduction in the executive's authority, duties or responsibilities; (3) a relocation of the executive's principal place of employment to a place that increases the executive's one-way commute by more than 50 miles; or (4) our material breach of any material provision of the employment agreements.